 Beginning in 2013, we began to focus our mission efforts on justice, poverty, oppression, and women: JPOW.
-Through events like the Girl Rising film screening, Summer Institute, Summer Reading Groups, and, most recently, the 2014 Global Church Conference, we've had the opportunity to learn about the oppression of women both locally and globally, and to examine how God might be calling us to act as people of faith.
+Through events like the Girl Rising film screening, Summer Institute, Summer Reading Groups the Global Church Conference, we've had the opportunity to learn about the oppression of women both locally and globally and to examine how God might be calling us to act as people of faith.
 Join us as we move from education to engagement through service.

 Days of Service | Project Peace East Bay

 Days of Service are opportunities to gather family, friends, and neighbors to serve in our local community.
 Project Peace, our partner for Do Justice, connects local churches and social service providers that work together for just and sustainable communities in Berkeley, Oakland, and surrounding areas.
 Join friends from First Pres Berkeley and other East Bay churches to worship God together through acts of service.